coffeei/HTTPTester/README.md

 ### threads
 the threads count you want to execute
 ### intervalSecd
-the  interval time of the request in each thread
+the request  interval time  in each thread
 ### logResult
 whether log the execute result,use true or false
 ### connectionRequestTimeout